jeph/zsh-config/README.md

 # zsh config
 This is my personal zsh config.
 I made this so I don't have to learn how to set up zsh again every time I get a new computer.
-Feel free to use it if you'd like.
+Feel free to use it if you'd like, but keep in mind some aspects of the config, such as the `git` setup are specific to me.

 Note: powerlevel10k has been removed as I'm now using [warp](https://www.warp.dev/) terminal.